Atewe202/LITA-PROJECT-1-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 3 And to use Power BI dashboard to produce an interactive highlights from these findings.

 ### Objective of the Project
+The project was designed to address the following goal using thee stipulated tools
+1. Excel
+  - Perform an initial exploration of the sales data.
+Use pivot tables to summarize
+  - total sales by product, region, and month.
+  - Use Excel formulas to calculate metrics such as average sales per product and
+  - total revenue by region.
+  - Create any other interesting report

+2. SQL
+Write queries to extract key insights based on the following questions.
+  - retrieve the total sales for each product category.
+  - find the number of sales transactions in each region.
+  - find the highest-selling product by total sales value.
+  - calculate total revenue per product.
+  - calculate monthly sales totals for the current year.
+  - find the top 5 customers by total purchase amount.
+  - calculate the percentage of total sales contributed by each region.
+  - dentify products with no sales in the last quarter.

+3. Power BI:
+  - Create a dashboard that visualizes the insights found in Excel and SQL.
+  -  The dashboard should include a sales overview, top-performing products, and regional breakdowns.

 ### Data Source
 The dataset include the following key columns